-Golf: Fleetwood turns on style in dream Ryder Cup debut
+Golf - Kid's stuff for Fleetwood in dream Ryder Cup debut

 It was his birdie on the fourth that restored Europe’s early lead after Woods had thrown down the gauntlet with a majestic tee shot at the second to level the match.

-When Reed chipped in at the 10th to put the U.S. duo two up it looked bleak for Fleetwood and Molinari and Europe.
+When Reed chipped in at the 10th to put the U.S. duo two up it looked bad for Fleetwood and Molinari and Europe.

-After Molinari leveled the match with birdies at the 11th and 12th, it was the laid-back Fleetwood who swung it Europe’s way with two magical swings of his putter.
+Molinari leveled the match with birdies at the 11th and 12th, but it was Fleetwood who tilted it Europe’s way with two magical swings of his putter.

 First, from the water’s edge on the 15th, he holed a long birdie putt and then surpassed that effort with a 40-footer at the next to break the American’s resolve.

+He celebrated wildly, chest-bumping his partner and delivering an upper-cut worthy of a heavyweight boxer.

-The roars from the crowd may well have rattled the windows at the nearby Versailles Palace.
+The roars from the crowd would have rattled the windows at the nearby Versailles Palace.

-Molinari completed the job at the 17th with another birdie.
+The Americans were staggering and Molinari delivered the KO at the 17th with another sublime birdie putt.

-Taking the momentum into the afternoon, the Anglo-Italian duo demolished Spieth and Thomas — with Fleetwood’s putter again proving a lethal weapon.
+Taking the momentum into the afternoon, the Anglo-Italian proved unstoppable as they demolished Spieth and Thomas — with Fleetwood’s putter again proving a lethal weapon.

 His curling putt at the sixth put Europe three up and they were never in any danger of being overhauled.